CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Experimental Validation

-These results support H1: enforcing representational invariance at the entity-relational layer materially improves cross-topology generalization for identity-centric detection tasks.
-Because classifier architecture and training procedures were held constant, the observed performance gap is attributable to stabilized identity and interaction semantics rather than algorithmic variation.
-The performance gap is attributable to stabilized identity and interaction semantics rather than classifier variation, which was held constant across pipelines.
+These results support H1.
+Enforcing representational invariance at the entity-relational layer materially improves cross-topology generalization for identity-centric detection.
+Because classifier architecture and training procedures were held constant, the observed improvement is attributable to stabilized identity and interaction semantics rather than to classifier variation.